ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-as the news had been spread over
-the country and the farmers knew the

-crime the negro had committed and

-lie could get no assistance and hard­
-ly anything to eat.
-At every point whore he li-ad-d for
-a train he was blocked off by a mob.
 James was found about o&#x27;clock
 yestc nl.iy afternoon and the i.ews was
 M&#x27;dt aloriff tie line to the scattered